plazareff/VideoPlayer/README.md

 This player was built using QT5.6.

 Build steps for 64-bit Windows:
-1. Open a visual Studio x64 command propt and run qmake
+1. Open a Visual Studio x64 command prompt and run: qmake
 2. Next, run nmake
-3. After a successful build, copy the ffmpeg DLL files into x64/Release folder.
+3. After a successful build, copy the ffmpeg DLL files into bin64 folder.
 4. Run the windeployqt command to ensure that all the QT DLL's and support files are included in the Release directory
 5. The resulting videoplayer.exe can be run for this directory or bundled with an installer